OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 # Signatures

-The Parties must sign when generating Prebid SSO Data or when they received it with the Transaction ID.
+The Parties must sign when generating Prebid Addressability Framework Data or when they received it with the Transaction ID.
 Those signatures are cryptographic ones and so:

 * It cannot be reproduced by anybody;